Paura nella città dei morti viventi (City of the Living Dead) is a 1980 Italian grindhouse horror film directed by Lucio Fulci.

 - Eye Scream: Barely subverted when Peter exhumes Mary following her premature burial; played straight, though, with the intestine-vomiting scene, when blood comes out of the victim likes tears from her eyes.
 Also subverted with the drill scene, which is set up as another "eyeball gag" sequence.

 - Gainax Ending: A rather unnecessary one.
 Mary and Gerry succeed in stopping Father Thomas' evil spirit and all the zombies die.
 Then they see John-John run towards them smiling and then suddenly we hear a superimposed scream with a Freeze frame implying the kid has supposedly become a zombie too despite no on-screen evidence.
+Apparently we got this ending because the negative for the original ending was destroyed by a cup of coffee and mounting a reshoot would have cost too much and put the behind schedule movie even further behind.

 - Gorn: Truly revolting stuff as is typical in a Fulci flick.